Kangie/sddm-sugar-candy/README.md

 <br/><br/>
 ### Legal Notice

+This file is part of SDDM Sugar Candy.
+A theme for the Simple Display Desktop Manager.

-Copyright (C) 2018 Marian Arlt.
+Copyright (C) 2018–2020 Marian Arlt

-Sugar Candy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  SDDM Sugar Candy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+  You are required to preserve this and any additional legal notices, either contained in this file or in other files that you received along with SDDM Sugar Candy that refer to the author(s) in accordance with sections §4, §5 and specifically §7b of the GNU General Public License.

-Sugar Candy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  SDDM Sugar Candy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Sugar Candy.
-If not, see <https://www.gnu.org/licenses/>.
+  You should have received a copy of the GNU General Public License along with SDDM Sugar Candy.
+If not, see <https://www.gnu.org/licenses/>

 <br/><br/>
 ### Other awesome projects